Larsen is an artist who tirelessly continues a seductive and singular

 mathematics or from his mind alone, but from feelings and observering

-mysterious and strangely addictive finesse.
+experiment their mysterious and strangely addictive finesse.

 Peter Larsen work with fine art paper like Canson and Fabriano or rare